gabeklein/expressive-mvc/README.md

 <br/>

-Try it for yourself!
-Demo project is in the `/examples` directory with a series of examples you can launch, browse through and modify.
+A demo project is in the `/examples` directory with a series of examples you can launch, browse through and modify.

 ```bash
 git clone https://github.com/gabeklein/use-controller.git